mr-adult/tree-iterators-rs/README.md

 ### Leaves

-`leaves()` is a method that can be called after any of the above APIs (including `attach_ancestors()` and `attach_context()`) to change the iterator structure to one that only returns leaves of the tree.
+`leaves()` is a method that can be called after any of the above APIs (including `attach_ancestors()`) to change the iterator structure to one that only returns leaves of the tree.
 In the example tree (see [Binary Tree](#using-binarytree) and [Tree](#using-tree)), this will always result in the sequence 3, 4, 5, 10.
 Once this method is called, the iterator transforms to be either a breadth-first (if the iterator was previously breadth-first) or a depth first postorder search (if the iterator was previously one of pre-, in-, or post-order depth first searches).

 I will be using the depth first preorder search in the examples, but this works with all of the traversal types.
 This method can be called immediately if you